aws-powertools/powertools-lambda-python/docs/utilities/parameters.md

 For parameters stored in JSON or Base64 format, you can use the `transform` argument for deserialization.

+???+ info
-!!! info "The `transform` argument is available across all providers, including the high level functions"
+    The `transform` argument is available across all providers, including the high level functions.

 === "High level functions"